Visit four historic Loire Valley castles in one day from Paris via high speed rail

 In recent times, château Amboise has been partially restored and preserved, but has never returned to its 16th century glory, when Leonardo Da Vinci and Italian craftsmen lived on the grounds.
 Amboise is the only major castle still owned by heirs to the French throne.

-Chambord is the biggest Loire castle, yet was only built as a hunting lodge for King Francois I. It's been suggested, but not proven, Da Vinci had a hand in its design, but it's attributed to Phillipe Delorme.
+Chambord is the biggest Loire castle, yet was only built as a hunting lodge for King Francois I. It's been suggested, but not proven, Leonardo Da Vinci had a hand in its design, but it's officially attributed to Phillipe Delorme.

-Unique architectural features such as the minaret-like spires and grand double helix staircase add to its distinction.
+Unique architectural features such as the minaret-like spires and a grand double helix staircase add to its distinction.

 Intact interiors and priceless antiques are a must-see, but the famed hunting dog kennels on the grounds are the biggest draw, open for public viewing right next to the extensive kitchen gardens.